Timmyctc/WordCloud/README.md

 was to flesh out the concrete implementation differences in the implementing class File Parser but due to time constraints this wasnt possible.
 User then is able to provide custom filename for the output file of the word cloud generated from their input file.

-There is generally a high level of input validation and error detection to this point.

 2) Parse URL Link